Can You File Taxes For Someone In Jail?

 What Will Happen If You File A Prisoner As A Dependent?

-Tax Avidance Vs. Tax Evasion
+Tax Avoidance Vs. Tax Evasion

 Have you ever wondered what is the difference between tax avoidance and tax evasion?
 Find out here.